annotorious/annotorious-v1/readme.md

 * Want to improve our documentation?
 We'd really appreciate an extra hand [on our Wiki](annotorious/wiki)!
 * Design-minded?
 Annotorious could use some style and CSS-wizardry.
 [Get in touch](http://groups.google.com/group/annotorious)!
 * Missing a feature?
 [Learn how to develop your own Annotorious Plugins](annotorious/wiki/Developing-Plugins).
-* Last but not least: we're looking for an Annotorious logo!
-Ideas welcome!

 ## License